particle-iot/docs/src/content/tutorials/developer-tools/dev.md

 local copies of your firmware files.
 However, **internet** access is required as the files are pushed to the Particle Device Cloud for compilation and returns a binary. i.e. This is not an offline development tool.

+{{box op="start"}}
+Particle Dev is being phased out and cannot be used to program 3rd-generation devices (Argon, Boron, and Xenon).

+You should instead use [**Particle Workbench**](/tutorials/developer-tools/workbench) powered by VS Code.
+Workbench provides an integrated development environment as well as cloud compiling, local compiling, and source-level debugging.
+{{box op="end"}}

 ## Download

 Head over and download latest release: